MachinisteWeb/node-atlas/README.en.md

-### Deliver images, fonts, styles, scripts, etc. ###
+### Assets ###

-You can also host any file on your site in a public folder.
+You can host any file on your site in a public folder like images, fonts, styles, scripts, etc..
 For example, with this configuration:

 ```json
 {